Ceelog/phpdoc-en/src/ref/array.md

 `array`
 The input array.

-`sort_flags`
+`flags`
-The optional second parameter `sort_flags` may be used to modify the sorting behavior using these values:
+The optional second parameter `flags` may be used to modify the sorting behavior using these values:

 Sorting type flags: